PennyLaneAI/qml/datasets_qspin.rst

 Phase transition data
 ~~~~~~~~~~~~~~~~~~~~~

-Value of the order parameters that can be used to investigate the phases of the spin systems.
+Values of the order parameters, which can be used to investigate the phases of the spin systems.

 .. rst-class:: docstable
     :widths: auto